 Many investors start off with buying individual common stocks.
 They are easy to understand and most people are familiar with them.
 And they can be a good way to build wealth.
 If you are an active investor who enjoys research and portfolio management then there is no reason why you shouldn’t buy equity.
 But if you’re starting out, a mutual fund or ETF might be a better choice.

-Stocks trade daily on exchanges and their prices fluctuate throughout the day.
+Stocks trade daily on stock exchanges and their prices fluctuate throughout the day.
 Individual stocks have no dollar minimums…so you can buy one share of stock at a time if you like.
 But you will likely need to pay your broker commission every time you trade individual stock, which can drive up your overall trading costs.

 Dividend Reinvestment Programs (DRIP) are one way to avoid paying trade commissions on common stock purchases.
 With DRIPs, you buy shares directly from the company itself, bypassing the brokerage firm.
 This will lower your trading costs.
 DRIPs are best suited for long-term investors who plan on holding their stocks for long periods of time.

 Individual stocks have no management fees or expenses, so they are cheaper to own than mutual funds or ETFs.
+However, most brokerages charge commissions to buy and sell shares of stock.
+Check out our brokerage comparison tool to make sure you’re getting the lowest commissions.

 What is a Mutual Fund?